 While the crab cakes are cooking, let’s move on to the eggs.
 Fill a pot with water and bring it to a gentle simmer.
 Add a splash of white vinegar—this helps the egg whites stay together while cooking.

 Crack each egg into a small bowl, then gently slide it into the simmering water.
-If you prefer them firmer, poach the eggs for 3-4 minutes for a runny yolk or longer.
+If you prefer firmer eggs, poach them for 3-4 minutes for a runny yolk or longer.
 Use a slotted spoon to remove the eggs and let them drain on a paper towel.

 Making the Hollandaise Sauce